-Union County College has launched an honors program to attract the County's brightest students and give them the inside track toward transfer to the nation's top universities.
+Union County College offers an honors program to attract the County's brightest students and give them the inside track toward transfer to the nation's top universities.
 American Honors is a national program that provides high-achieving community college graduates with a pathway to complete their bachelor's degree at some of the top four-year universities in the country.
-Union has begun enrolling students in the American Honors program, with the first cohort entering the College in the Fall of 2014.
-The American Honors program builds on Union's rich heritage of preparing transfer-minded students for success.
-The College has a strong, talented and dedicated faculty that understands how to teach all students from those who come to us academically unprepared for college to those who have excelled in high school.
-For more information on the American Honors program, please visit their website at: http://www.ucc.edu/americanhonors.
+For more information on the American Honors program, please visit their website at:

+www.ucc.edu/academics/american-honors/